 - Full SMR as an automatic response to trauma may not always be in the patient's best interest.
 Patients packaged on hard SMR devices may develop complications or problems due to laying on a hard spineboard.
-These complications or problems could potentially be avoided if a spinal assessment tool is utilized to reduce the number of patients unnecessarily placed in SMR. - Use of a backboard for stabilization of some other injury than the spine, or to move the patient does not mean that SMR is indicated. - Use of cervical motion restriction in adults should always be followed with SMR.
-Do not secure the head to the backboard before securing the body (it can cause torsion on the neck). - SMR with a cervical collar and a vacuum mattress is a recommended technique.
-A vacuum mattress, when available, is preferred for all but short transports. - Vomiting should be expected in head injury patients.
-Therefore, the patient should be securely strapped to a long board to enable board and patient to be turned as a unit.
-EMSPs should be aware that additional help may be necessary during transport to turn patient and manage airway while maintaining cervical spine integrity.
+These complications or problems could potentially be avoided if a spinal assessment tool is utilized to reduce the number of patients unnecessarily placed in SMR. - Patients with penetrating trauma to the head, neck, or torso and no evidence of spinal injury do not require full SMR. - Use of a backboard for stabilization of some other injury than the spine, or to move the patient does not mean that SMR is indicated.
+If a backboard device is used only to move the patient, it should be removed as soon as practical. - When implementing SMR, do not secure the head to the backboard before securing the body because this can cause torsion on the neck. - SMR with a cervical collar and a vacuum mattress is a recommended technique.
+A vacuum mattress, when available, is preferred for all but short transports.